adjtomo/pyatoa/docs/ex_w_mpi.rst

 .. warning::

     This example requires `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_
     which is **not** a dependency of Pyatoa.
-To install into mpi4py to the Conda environment created from the `installation <index.html#installation>`_ section, you can run:
+To install mpi4py to the Conda environment created from the `installation <index.html#installation>`_ section, you can run: